mitodl/ocw-studio/videos/README.md

 The high-level description of the process is below, and each subsequent section contains additional details, including links to the relevant code.

+- Browse to a course site in the Studio UI, go to the Resources page and click the icon to the right of the `Sync w/ Google Drive` button to open the site's Google Drive folder in the Google Drive UI.
 - Upload a video with the name `<video_name>.<video_extension>` to the `videos_final` folder on Google Drive, where `<video_extension>` is a valid video extension, such as `mp4`.
 If there are pre-existing captions that should be uploaded with the video (as opposed to requesting captions/transcript from 3Play), then these should be named _exactly_ `<video_name>_captions.vtt` and `<video_name>_transcript.pdf`, and uploaded into the `files_final` folder on Google Drive.
 - Sync using the Studio UI.
 This uploads the video to S3.
 - As soon as the upload to S3 is complete, Studio initiates a celery task to submit the video to the AWS Media Convert service.